Mosqlimate-project/sprint-template/scores/scores.md

 where $I$ is the indicator function, $\alpha$ the significance level of the interval, $u_i$ the upper value of the interval at week $i$ and $l_i$ the lower value.

 The scores were calculated for each state and each year, corresponding to test 1 and test 2.
-For each year and state, the models were assessed according to the six scores listed in the table below.
+For each combination of state and year, we averaged the scores over the full time series and over the first half.
+The twelve scores are described in the table below.

 | Average Score S* | Score (S) used | Evaluated range - test1  | Evaluated range - test2  |
 | -----------------| ---------------|--------------------------|--------------------------|